-Only holders of Units and Special Voting Units are entitled to vote at the Meeting.
-Each Unit and each Special Voting Unit held is entitled to one vote per Unit.
+Only holders of Units are entitled to vote at the Meeting.
+Each Unit held is entitled to one vote per Unit.

 Unitholders who do not hold Units in their own name on the records of Killam are not entitled to receive notice of the Meeting or to vote in respect of such Units at the Meeting, and should refer to the section entitled "Advice to Beneficial Holders of Units" on page 7 for details regarding how they may exercise voting rights in respect of Units beneficially held by them.